Unfortunately, before I can probe any further, I hear something—mumbled, frantic, distant. "Shit, shit, shit."

 "You have no idea what you're talking about," Three growls at me, "mind your business."

-Her words are venomous, but I don't bother pointing out the irony.
-Half my job is not minding my business.
-I move on, choosing instead to shift my focus to something I'd noticed at the start of the vision.
+I decide not to notify her of the obvious: half my job is not minding my business.
+I move on, choosing instead to focus on something I noticed at the start of the vision.
 Sure enough, her hands are nowhere in sight.
-From the moment we stepped in, she's kept them hidden.
-Too deliberate to be casual.
+She has strategically hid them from us this entire time.

 "No."

-"Now," Day commands, tone resolute.
-Three flinches, visibly rattled, her fidgeting losing its careful rhythm.
-Still, she doesn't comply.
-She sits rigid, shaking her head, her refusal like a fortress built of sheer will.
-It's clear we've hit a wall, one we're not breaking down tonight.
-The fact that she's not listening to Day just goes to show how secretive these people are.
+"Now," Day says, tone resolute.
+Three flinches, and this time her restlessness and general anxiety seem to be more real.
+She still doesn't move, though she's shaking in fear, and the fact that she's not listening to Day just goes to show how secretive these people are.
 We don't want to physically force the girl to do anything, at least not on our first meeting, and I also seem to already have all the information I'll be getting.

-When we arrive, I sit at my desk and begin drafting the report.
-It's tedious, but necessary.
-The sooner Zaman has the details, the sooner I can move forward.
-The sooner I do this, the sooner I can search the square, only bringing me that much closer to finally reaching the center of their web.
+It's worth it, though, because the sooner I do this, the sooner I can search the square, only bringing me that much closer to finally reaching the center of the numbered.

 Surely, Wolfe HSA will back me up on this.